Allow your children to grieve their pet without worrying if you’re doing it right

-A ceremony kit and guidebook designed to help families and children process grief in a healthy way - to honor the sacred beings we call pets.
+A ceremony kit and guidebook designed to help families and children process grief in a healthy way, while honoring our beloved pets.

 *This ceremony kit is appropriate for people of all ages and religious & spiritual beliefs.*